 If moving your hand all the way over to the arrow keys seems like a big hassle, you can move backwards in your command history using the

-CTRL-n combination to move forward in history again.
+CTRL + N combination to move forward through your history again.

-If you want to jump back to the current command prompt, you can do so by typing
+If you want to jump back to the current command prompt, you can do so by pressing

-Meta->.
-In most cases, the “meta” key and the ">" will mean typing
+META + >.
+In most cases, the “meta” key is the

-ALT-Shift-..
-This is useful if you find yourself far back in your history and want to get back to your current command.
+ALT + SHIFT + ..
+This is useful if you find yourself far back in your history and want to get back to your empty prompt.

-To summarize, these are some keys to scroll through the history and jump to either end:
+To summarize, these are some keys and key combinations you can use to scroll through the history and jump to either end: